The Techny Arborvitae is a clone of its parent plant the White Cedar or American

-creates a weak spot and with high winds or heavy snow this will break apart in Your tree will simply break off at the weak point, (see below) and the tree will be severely damaged or killed and most do not survive long, with the other part above stage as you will have huge cuts to heal, and little foliage if trying to get to one leader.
+creates a weak spot and with high winds or heavy snow this will break apart in Your tree will simply break off at the weak point, (see below) and the tree will be severely damaged or killed and most do not survive long, if the other part is standing above potted stage as you will have huge cuts to heal, and little foliage if trying to get to one leader.

 All our Technys that we grow bare root and potted are pruned up to one stem, at the bottom after the first year, to prevent the problem of splitting apart in the future.
 So no matter where you buy your Technys or any Arborvitae, be sure they are pruned at the bottom to a single leader up to about 4"-8".